 Large park between Raleigh and Durham, with 20+ miles of trails.
 The 13 miles of 'bridle path' trails offer gentler, shaded running.
 Also some great trail running opportunities.
 Two separate entrances, leading to different trails.

-One of the prettiest campuses in the United States and wonderful for running.
+One of the prettiest campuses in the USA and wonderful for running.
 Enjoy the Georgian-style east campus or the Gothic west campus.
-Run up to the Duke Chapel.
-The 3.7 mile Al Buehler Trail loop trail circles the golf course.
+Run up to the Duke Chapel, do the 3.7 mile Al Buehler Trail loop trail, and don't miss Sarah Duke Gardens in spring!

 One of the largest urban parks of the country.
 Just west of downtown.
 10-mile Greenline trail runs through the southern end of the park, 2.3 mile paved trail around the lake, wooded Chickasaw Trail, and South Trail parallel to Walnut Grove Road.